Sydney cancelled SXSW after three years of $276M economic impact, 345,000 attendees,

 The city itself is the experience.

 The key is density and authenticity.
 Austin works because venues are within walking distance and the culture feels real, not manufactured.
-Ocean Street has this potential—we just need to activate it with world-class programming.
+Sunshine Coast has multiple precincts with this potential—we just need to activate it with world-class programming.

 Meet the visionaries shaping our future and calling for SXSW to be held in Queensland.
 Film, music, games, tech—these leaders drive Queensland’s innovation surge.